Genuine Happiness is a Prerequisite to Fruitful Social Interaction

 Published September 13, 2025

-Negative emotions, and the pain that accompanies them, signal to your body and mind that they must assume a defensive posture.
-This state actively drains your energy, even when you are doing nothing.
-Once thought enters the equation, the loss increases exponentially.
-This is not only because thoughts in such a state are likely to be negative and prolong your pain, but also because you must actively fight yourself to do more at a time when your body is trying to conserve energy and protect you.
-In this condition, the harder your thoughts become, the greater the risk of losing composure or failing to respond well to external stimuli.
+Negative emotions and the pain that comes with them tell your body and mind to assume a defensive posture.
+This state is an active drain on your energy, even when you’re doing nothing.
+When you introduce thought into the equation, the energy loss increases exponentially.
+This isn’t just because any thought in such a state is likely to be negative and will extend your pain.
+It’s also because you have to actively fight with yourself to do more at a time when your body is trying to conserve energy and protect you.
+In such a state, as the difficulty of your thoughts increases, so does the likelihood of you losing composure or failing to respond to external stimuli.

 How does this relate to making friends?
-If you try to interact with people while unhappy, with the aim of making them like you, you are attempting a deception.
-Setting aside the fact that this harms others and is ethically questionable, it is also extremely difficult.
-Most people cannot maintain such a deception even for a short interaction.
-Others may construct an exaggeratedly cheerful facade, but cracks inevitably show, revealing that something is wrong.
+If you try to interact with people when you’re unhappy with the intention of making them like you, you are attempting a deception.
+Setting aside the fact that this has a negative impact on others and is therefore ethically questionable, it is also very difficult.
+Most people can’t maintain such a deception for even a short interaction.
+Others may have crafted a comically positive outward posture, but there are always cracks in the facade that will clue people in to the fact that something is wrong.

-Great interactions are those in which people share energy.
-They operate on instinct, so expression flows naturally rather than being forced.
-Negative emotions are wholly incompatible with this process, because they drain energy and foster compulsive, exhausting thought.
+Great interactions are ones where people share energy.
+They are operating on instinct and so expression comes naturally.
+They are not thinking about what to do.
+Negative emotions are wholly incompatible because they drain energy and create an intense inclination for thought.

-Some of you may carry trauma tied to social interaction, causing you to assume a defensive posture from the outset.
-If you truly want to make friends, you must first learn to be content on your own and work through your traumas.
-Until then, avoid forcing interactions with others.
+Some of you have trauma associated with social interaction which can make you assume a defensive posture from the outset.
+If you truly want to make friends, you must first learn to be happy on your own, and you must overcome your traumas.
+Avoid others until you have done this.